benjamincrozat/content/posts/laravel-best-practices.md

 2. It provides many complex, tedious, and battle-tested features for free, so you can focus on coding what is specific to your project.

 So, is it considered a best practice to stick to Laravel's default project structure?
-1. Convenience.
-Laravel's default way of doing things [is documented](https://laravel.com/docs).
+1. Convenience: Laravel's default way of doing things [is documented](https://laravel.com/docs).
 When you come back on a project weeks or months later, you will thank your past self for this.
 2. Working with team mates is considerably easier.
 They know Laravel, just like you.
 Use this common knowledge to help the project move forward instead of reinventing the wheel every time.

 When shouldn't you stick to the defaults?